Mercury1565/Camera-checkIn-checkOut-system-AAiT-Innovation-Center-Project/README.md

 # Camera Attendance System with Face Recognition

+This project uses deepface, a well known face recognition model.
-This project consists of two main components:
+It consists of two main components:
 1. **Camera Application Module** - Responsible for handling the camera operations and attendance logic.
 2. **Face Recognition Server** - Runs the face recognition system as a separate service.